mblazhko/airport-api-service/README.md

 ## Local deployment instruction

-To deploy the Task Manager project locally, please follow the steps below:
+To deploy the Airport API Service locally, please follow the steps below:

 1. Clone the repository to your local machine:
    ```git clone https://github.com/neostyle88/airport-api-service.git```